Tony Shillitoe: Dreaming in Amber

-Book one, The Amber Legacy, focuses on the fate of Meg farmer, a 16yo girl who discovers that she has inherited magical skill for her line of ancestors and is the only person who can intervene in the impending doom facing her people.
+Book one, The Amber Legacy, focuses on the fate of Meg Farmer, a 16yo girl who discovers that she has inherited magical skill from her line of ancestors who are introduced in the Ashuak Chronicles and is the only person who can intervene in the impending doom facing her people.

 The story follows Meg's life journey from age sixteen to her seventies as she is caught up in world-changing events despite her efforts to stay out of them.
 The series also brings back to life a key character from the original Andrakis series – A Ahmud Ki – who has a chance to redeem himself.
 All ten of Shillitoe's fantasy novels – the Andrakis trilogy, the Ashuak Chronicles trilogy, and the Dreaming in Amber quartet – are drawn together into a single saga by the Dreaming in Amber series.